-&lt;sup>16See, for instance, Battistin et al. (2009), Attanasio and Brugiavini (2003), Battistin et al. (2013) and Liebman et al. (2009).
+$^{^{12}}$ See, for example, the evidence in Battistin et al. (2009), Attanasio and Brugiavini (2003), Battistin et al. (2014) and Liebman et al. (2009).

 To estimate model (1) using maximum likelihood, I expand the data from a cross-section to a panel dataset by exploiting the retrospective information on the year in which the father retired and his child left home.
-This means that each individual i (i = 1, ..., n) is associated with multiple time periods $t_i$ $(t_i = 1, ..., T{is})$ , where $T{is}$ is the total number of years subject i was at risk for the event.
-For simplicity of exposition, it is useful to distinguish between the two equations (j = 1, 2) because they refer to two different outcomes.
-For the first equation, age 18 is assumed to be the initial period in which the exposure to the risk of nest-leaving begins, such that $t_i$ goes until the age at which the first event is observed (the child's departure from the parental home).
-If this event does not occur by the end of the survey, then the child is a right-censored observation and $t_i$ lasts until her age at the time of the interview.
-A similar reasoning applies to the second equation, where I now define the father's age when his child is 18 as the onset of risk, thereby allowing $t_i$ to go until either the father's age at which the second event occurs (his retirement) or the father's age at the time of the survey if the father is employed at the end of the observation period (right-censored case).
+Thus, each individual i (i = 1, ..., n) is associated with multiple time periods t_i $(t_i = 1, ..., T{is})$, where T{is} is the total number of years subject i was at risk for the event.14 For simplicity of exposition, it is useful to distinguish between the two equations (j = 1, 2) because they refer to two different outcomes.
+For the first equation, age 18 is assumed to be the initial period in which the exposure to the risk of nest-leaving begins,15 such that t_i goes until the age at which the first event is observed (the child's departure from the parental home).
+If this event does not occur by the end of the survey, then the child is a right-censored observation and t_i lasts until her age at the time of the interview.
+A similar reasoning applies to the second equation, where I now define the father's age when his child is 18 as the onset of risk,16 thereby allowing t_i to go until either the father's age at which the second event occurs (his retirement) or the father's age at the time of the survey if the father is employed at the end of the observation period (right-censored case).
 As a result of this reorganization of the data, I obtain an unbalanced panel, as each individual in the two equations is associated with a different number of time units.
-Furthermore, a new binary dependent variable $y{it}$ must be created.
-If individual i is right-censored, then $y{it}$ is always equal to zero.
-If individual i is not censored, $y{it}$ takes value zero for all but the last of i's periods (i.e., year 1, ..., $T{is} - 1$ ) and takes value 1 in the
+Furthermore, a new binary dependent variable y{it} must be created.
+If individual i is right-censored, then y{it} is always equal to zero.
+If individual i is not censored, y{it} takes a value of zero for all but the last of i's periods (i.e., year 1, ..., $T{is} - 1$) and takes a value of one in the last period (i.e., year T{is}).
+After having experienced the event, the subject no longer contributes to the risk set and is dropped from the sample (right-truncated cases).17 It is worth noting that one of the main advantages of the duration analysis over the linear IV setting adopted by previous studies